niyorn/web-design/opdracht2/README.md

 </details>

 #### Progressive disclosure
-I want to achieve progressive disclosure to split adding the coin and adding the amount in two parts.
+I want to achieve progressive disclosure by splitting adding the coin and adding the amount in two parts.

-Also to give the user a sense how many steps they have to take to complete the task a navigation is added on the right side.
+Also to give the user a sense how many steps they have to take to complete the task, a navigation is added on the right side.
 The user is also to navigate between the steps by clicking on the navigation.

 <details>
 <summary>Click to see: progressive disclosure in action</summary>